-There are a several things that you will need to do to make sure you are set up and can access what you need to study.
+There are several things that you will need to do to make sure you are set up and can access what you need to study.

 Make sure that your documents are saved to Microsoft OneDrive or Sharepoint so that you can access them easily from home and collaborate with other students on shared documents where required.

 Make sure that you have the right equipment to access the software and systems for your studies.
 You can work from:

 If you need to access emails or send messages via Microsoft Teams, you can also do this on a phone with an internet connection.

 Our recommended midrange laptop specifications:

 - 256GB hard drive

 A long laptop battery life is also highly recommended.

 You should also view your specific course area for more details on IT equipment specifications.